 Before using this medication, tell your doctor or pharmacist your medical history, especially of: poor blood circulation, diabetes, immune system problems.

-Do not use if there is an infection or sore in the area to be treated.
+Do not use it if there is an infection or sore in the area to be treated.

 Rarely, using corticosteroid medications for a long time or over large areas of skin can make it more difficult for your body to respond to physical stress.
 Therefore, before having surgery or emergency treatment, or if you get a serious illness/injury, tell your doctor or dentist that you are using this medication or have used this medication within the past few months.